Sea Venom model in 1/32 scale ![]() |

 Steps 9-10

-card with the dials and clocks drilled open. (later on I would put there
+card with the dials and clocks drilled open. (later on the decals for the clocks were set).
+The moulded trim wheel on the left

 Also added were an extended floor (not yet seen above), seat floor rails and foot controls for the pilot in the lefts seat.
-The right seat on the Sea Venom was set a bit aft and lower and what was the area crampted!
-For the Aquilon
+The right navigator/ radar operator seat on the Sea Venom was set a bit aft and lower and what was the area cramped!

 Steps 13-14

-The RAN Sea Venom model had a right hand hatch opened up in the nose, to add some life to the model.
+For the RAN Sea Venom model it was decided to open up the right hand hatch in the nose, to add some life to the model.
 The bay was detailed and a bulkhead added from card using the drawing from Air International.
 The nose radome was fitted.
-Additional forward nose area hatches were opened up on the Aquilon model to show some extra detail later on.
 Steps 19-20

 Now, the entire fuselage and wing (root) sections were filled and sanded smooth.
 Do this BEFORE going further as you can now well handle the fuselage.
 The area next to the jet pipe also